kartverket/backstage-plugin-risk-scorecard-frontend/README.md

 > [!WARNING]
 > Simply running `yarn dev` should be sufficient for local development, but some may prefer to run applications through Docker.
-> As this is less frequently used, these instructions may be outdated and no longer function properly.
+> As this is less frequently used, these instructions may be outdated and may no longer function properly.

 To build the Docker image, run this command: